-If you are working in mainstream and not with special needs (non-disabled or neuro-typical), the salary is slightly lower again.
-In these positions, staff are assisting the teacher with general classroom activities such as preparing resources, cleaning and general support.
+If you are working in mainstream but not with special needs (non-disabled or neuro-typical), the salary is slightly lower again.
+In these positions, staff assist the teacher with general classroom activities such as preparing resources, cleaning, supervision and general learning support.

-Special needs teacher’s aides are paid more due to the fact that they are tasked with supporting students who have complex needs, often requiring an individual behavioural and/or educational plan.
+Special need’s teacher aides are paid more due to the fact that they are tasked with supporting students who have complex needs, often requiring an individual behavioural and/or educational plan.
 They are usually the highest qualified as well, and typically hold the CHC40213 Certificate IV in Education Support.

-Many schools have more teacher’s aides than teachers.
-In a special needs class for example, there might be several teachers accompanied by a dozen teacher’s aides supporting students one on one.
+A lot of schools have more teacher aides than teachers.
+In a special need’s class for example, there might be a single teacher who is accompanied by a 2-6 teacher aides supporting students one-on-one.

-While some students are funded for a teacher’s aide for the entire school week, others may only have part funding.
+While some students receive funding for a teacher aide for the entire school week, others may only have part funding.
 This depends on the level of support required.
 This also effects the availability of teacher aide positions in Victorian schools (as enrolments fluctuate from year to year).

-Note that we obviously cannot guarantee that everyone or anyone for that matter, will get a job once they have completed a course!
+Note that we obviously cannot guarantee that everyone or anyone for that matter, will get a job once they have completed a teacher aide course!
 This information is very broad and general in nature and may not apply to you, your situation or your area.
-Generally speaking however, relief and casual work is easy to find especially if you dress appropriately, apply at a number of schools (20 to 30 for example) and hold one or two nationally recognised qualifications from a reputable provider.
+Generally speaking, however, relief and casual work is easy to find especially if you dress appropriately, apply at a number of schools (20 to 30 for example) and hold one or two nationally recognised qualifications from a reputable provider.
 If you skipped straight to this section, the three courses you have to choose between are the:

-Integration aides are teachers’ aides and in fact the same thing and the two terms can be used interchangeably.
-In other words, teacher’s aides and integration aides are basically the same thing.
-The former is the broad term used internationally as well as by the general public.
-We use it to prevent confusion and so the general public know what we are talking about.
-Very few people outside the sector know what an integration aide is and what they do.
+Integration aides and teacher aides are in fact the same thing and the two terms can be used interchangeably.
+The latter is the broad term used internationally as well as by the general public.
+We use it (teacher aide) to prevent confusion and so the general public know what we are talking about.
+Very few people outside the education sector know what an integration aide is and what they do day to day.

-The term integration aide is used more specifically however to refer to teacher’s aides who work with special needs students.
-Special needs is a term used to describe students with a range of additional support needs such as disabilities and disorders - Autism, Foetal Alcohol Syndrome and ADHD to name a few.
+In some respects, the term integration aide may be slightly more specific and refer to teacher aides who work with special need’s students.
+Special needs is a term used to describe students with a range of additional support needs such as disabilities and disorders - autism, FASD, and ADHD to name a few.
 However, all teacher aides work with students with special needs at some point.

-If you are looking for a teacher’s aide job in Victoria, you will also need to search for integration aide positions – they are the same thing effectively.
+If you are looking for a teacher aide job in Victoria, you will also need to search for ‘integration aide’ positions, but they are one and the same.

-For the majority of students, education support courses are not that difficult although each student (regardless of ability and experience) will still need to dedicate a certain amount of time each week to their studies in order to be successful.
-However, there are no reports to write, it is a very practical course and there isn’t much in the way of memorising and working with technical information and concepts as you would find in a programming or bookkeeping course.
+For the majority of students, our education support courses are not that difficult although each student (regardless of ability and experience) will still need to dedicate a certain amount of time each week to their studies in order to be successful.
+However, there are no essays to write and the courses are very practical.
+There is little in the way of memorising facts or technical information.

-That is not to say that this course does not take time.
-Even the best students will still need to read through the materials, undertake learning activities, complete the assessments and so forth.
+That is not to say that this course does not take time; even the best students will still need to read through the materials, undertake learning activities, complete the assessments and so forth.
 We try to encourage students to devote at least 10-12 hours per week to their learning.

 We get this question now and then and we encourage people to enrol in the TAFE system from time to time.
 There are several good reasons why TAFE is the preferred provider for some students.
 For example, if you live in a regional or rural area and there is a TAFE nearby who can offer you regular classes or support – this may be an option.